Ukraine war: Dozens of Russian diplomats expelled by four EU nations

 The move follow similar actions taken by other EU members, including Poland, in the past week.

-Belgian Foreign Minister Sophie Wilmes told MPs that the expulsions were "related to our national security".
+Belgian Foreign Minister Sophie Wilmès told MPs that the expulsions were "related to our national security".

-Speaking to parliament, Ms Wilmes said that 21 members of staff at the Russian embassy in Brussels and at the consulate in Antwerp had been asked to leave the country, giving them two weeks to depart.
+Speaking to parliament, Ms Wilmès said that 21 members of staff at the Russian embassy in Brussels and at the consulate in Antwerp had been asked to leave the country, giving them two weeks to depart.

 She added that the move was made in conjunction with Belgium's neighbour the Netherlands, whose foreign ministry said it was expelling 17 Russian diplomats it considered to be "secretly active" as intelligence officers.